niekwit/crispr-screens/README.md

 $ pip install snakemake-executor-plugin-slurm
 ```

+> [!NOTE]
+> Depending on your HPC/cloud system you may also need to install a storage plugin.
+For more information on this see: https://snakemake.github.io/snakemake-plugin-catalog/index.html.

 ### Workflow code

 The easiest way to obtain the workflow code is to use [snakefetch](https://pypi.org/project/snakefetch/):